 Hello.
 I am a freelance writer, critic and film historian.
 I am a regular contributor to the Guardian and Sight & Sound, as well as the editor of the silent cinema website Silent London.
 I have been working full-time as a journalist since 2001; I worked for the Guardian for 12 years, but turned freelance in summer 2016.

-I write for people including the Guardian, Sight & Sound, the Barbican, Film4, Little White Lies and the BFI website, and I am always interested in new commissions.
+I write for people including the Guardian, Sight & Sound, the Barbican, Little White Lies and the BFI website, and I am always interested in new commissions.
 As well as film reviews, interviews and features, I have written booklet essays for DVD and Blu-ray releases from the Criterion Collection, Indicator, Arrow Academy and Artificial Eye.

 I also introduce films, take part in panel discussions, and lecture on film and journalism at UK universities and public events.
-I regularly speak on Radio 4 and have also appeared on BBC radio (Radio 4, Radio 5 Live, the World Service) and TV as well as NPR and Monocle radio.
+I regularly speak on Radio 4 and have also appeared on BBC Radio 5 Live, the World Service and BBC TV News as well as NPR and Monocle radio.

-I studied English Language and Literature at St Anne’s College, Oxford University and graduated with first-class honours in 2001 before going on to study for an MA with Distinction in the History of Film and Visual Media at Birkbeck College, University of London.
+I studied English Language and Literature at St Anne’s College, Oxford University and graduated with first-class honours in 2001 before going on to earn an MA with Distinction in the History of Film and Visual Media at Birkbeck College, University of London.